beginning of content

 Why might someone self-harm?

-There are many reasons people self-harm, and the reason for each person is different.
+There are many reasons people self-harm.
+It is a sign of personal distress and the reason for each person is different.

 Some people who self-harm may only do so once, whereas others self-harm frequently and for many years.

 For most people, the feeling of relief after self-harming is only short term.
 This can result in a desire to self-harm again.
-Self-harming behaviour can occur in anyone at any age, including young people.
+People can get trapped in a cycle of self-harm.
+Self-harming behaviour can occur in anyone at any age.
+Some very young people self-harm.

-Seeking help early can reduce the damage caused by self-harm and decrease your risk of self-harming in the future.
+Seeking help early can reduce the damage caused by self-harm and decrease your risk of self-harming again.

-How can I support someone that I care about who is self-harming?
+How can I support someone I care about who is self-harming?

 If you think someone you care for is self-harming, it is important that you: